dogukanteber/reinforcement-learning/docs/Notes.md

 If a model is not available, then it is particularly useful to estimate action values (the values of state–action pairs) rather than *state* values.
 With a model, state values alone are sufficient to determine a policy; one simply looks ahead one step and chooses whichever action leads to the best combination of reward and next state, as we did in the chapter on DP.
 Without a model, however, state values alone are not sufficient.
 One must explicitly estimate the value of each action in order for the values to be useful in suggesting a policy.
 Thus, one of our primary goals for Monte Carlo methods is to estimate $q_*$.
 To achieve this, we first consider the policy evaluation problem for action values.

 The policy evaluation problem for action values is to estimate $q_\pi(s, a)$, the expected return when starting in state $s$, taking action $a$, and thereafter following policy $\pi$.
-The Monte Carlo methods for this are essentially the same as just presented for state values, except now we talk about visits to a stateaction pair rather than to a state.
+The Monte Carlo methods for this are essentially the same as just presented for state values, except now we talk about visits to a state-action pair rather than to a state.
 A state–action pair $s, a$ is said to be visited in an episode if ever the state $s$ is visited and action $a$ is taken in it.
 The every-visit MC method estimates the value of a state–action pair as the average of the returns that have followed visits all the visits to it.
 The first-visit MC method averages the returns following the first time in each episode that the state was visited and the action was selected.
 These methods converge quadratically, as before, to the true expected values as the number of visits to each state–action pair approaches infinity.

 The only complication is that many state–action pairs may never be visited.
 If $\pi$ is a deterministic policy, then in following $\pi$ one will observe returns only for one of the actions from each state.
 With no returns to average, the Monte Carlo estimates of the other actions will not improve with experience.
 This is a serious problem because the purpose of learning action values is to help in choosing among the actions available in each state.
 To compare alternatives we need to estimate the value of *all* the actions from each state, not just the one we currently favor.